powercodeacademy/phase-3-ar-practice/README.md

 - `Continent#total_medals` returns the total
-amount of `olympic_medals` that were won by its associated `countries`.
+amount of `olympic_medals` that were won by its associated `countries`. - DONE